faelys/simple-webapps/README.md

 This repository contains a collection of simple independent web applications, based on AWS.

+## Append Server

+The "Append Server" is one of the simple possible web applications: give an append-only access to local files through POST endpoints.

+In more details, each active endpoint is associated with a local file, expected form-like POST request with a `data` field containing the data to add and a `signature` field, containing a HAMC-SHA256 signature of the data to authenticate it.
+Requests outside of known active endpoints are matched against a given static file hierarchy, that may or may not contain a file updated by an active endpoint.

 ## Upload Server

 One of the easiest ways to copy a file from one computer to another is to